ml-explore/mlx/docs/src/dev/extensions.rst

     def simple_axpby(x: mx.array, y: mx.array, alpha: float, beta: float) -> mx.array:
         return alpha * x + beta * y

-This function performs that operation while leaving the implementations and differentiation to MLX.
+This function performs that operation while leaving the implementation and function transformations to MLX.

-However, you work with vector math libraries often and realize that the ``axpby`` routine defines the same operation ``Y = (alpha * X) + (beta * Y)``.
-You would really like the part of your applications that does this operation on the CPU to be very fast - so you decide that you want it to rely on the ``axpby`` routine provided by the Accelerate_ framework.
-Let's also assume that you want to learn how to add your own implementation for the gradients of your new operation while going over the ins-and-outs of the MLX framework.

-Well, what a coincidence!
-You are in the right place.
-Over the course of this example, we will learn:
+However you may need to customize the underlying implementation, perhaps to make it faster or for custom differentiation.
+In this tutorial we will go through adding custom extensions.
+It will cover:

-* The structure of the MLX library from the frontend API to the backend implementations.
+* The structure of the MLX library.
-* How to implement your own CPU backend that redirects to Accelerate_ when appropriate (and a fallback if needed).
+* Implementing a CPU operation that redirects to Accelerate_ when appropriate.
-* How to implement your own GPU implementation using metal.
+* Implementing a GPU operation using metal.
-* How to add your own ``vjp`` and ``jvp``.
+* Adding the ``vjp`` and ``jvp`` function transformation.
-* How to build your implementations, link them to MLX, and bind them to python.
+* Building a custom extension and binding it to python.

 Operations and Primitives
 -------------------------

-In one sentence, operations in MLX build the computation graph, and primitives provide the rules for evaluation and transformations of said graph.
+Operations in MLX build the computation graph.
+Primitives provide the rules for evaluating and transforming the graph.
 Let's start by discussing operations in more detail.

 Operations
 ^^^^^^^^^^^

-Operations are the frontend functions that operate on arrays.
-They are defined in the C++ API (:ref:`cpp_ops`) and then we provide bindings to these operations in the Python API (:ref:`ops`).
+Operations are the front-end functions that operate on arrays.
+They are defined in the C++ API (:ref:`cpp_ops`), and the Python API (:ref:`ops`) binds them.

 We would like an operation, :meth:`axpby` that takes in two arrays ``x`` and ``y``, and two scalars, ``alpha`` and ``beta``.
-This is how we would define it in the C++ API:
+This is how to define it in C++:

 .. code-block:: C++